-Thus, if a patient sustains a mangling injury of the distal tibia requiring amputation, it may be better to perform a traditional below the knee amputation.
-The additional metabolic demands of the shorter residual limb would be offset by the benefits of healing and potential for rehabilitation (see Figure 1).
+Thus, if a patient sustains a very severe injury of the distal tibia requiring amputation, it may be better to perform a traditional below the knee amputation.
+The additional metabolic demands of the shorter residual limb would be offset by better healing and better potential for rehabilitation.

 Also, if the residual limb is too long, the prosthesis might not clear the ground.

 Additional Points to Consider